 The early detection of increases in credit risk at the level of individual credit exposures is incorporated into all lending-related processes, resulting in a fast and efficient assessment of the degree of financial difficulty faced by clients.
 The loan portfolios of the ProCredit institutions are predominantly composed of instalment loans with regular monthly payments of interest and principal.
-This is why payment delays are a reliable indicator of increased credit risk.
+This is why payment delays are, among other things, a reliable indicator of increased credit risk.
 Credit exposures with overdue payments are reported daily to the branch manager, the bank's head office and in aggregated form to ProCredit Holding.
+Furthermore, other indicators such as recurring minor payment delays or movements in client accounts are also monitored.
 Follow-up measures are then taken in accordance with the policies and standards.
 The early warning indicators and the close monitoring of clients allow for solid tracking of increases in credit risk related to individual credit exposures (migration risk).